Cartesian Operator

 Adding a Cartesian Operator

-To see this operator in action, y create a simple module.
-You'll start with some sample data.
-Then, you'll use a Data Workflow and a Cartesian operator to see all of the possible combinations.
+To see this operator in action, you'll create a simple module.
+You'll start with some sample data and then use a Data Workflow and a Cartesian operator to see all of the possible combinations.

 The completed use case looks like this in the Module Builder: